TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- Client was initializing clientTime to 0.0 and had to catch up to the current time, which is why we had delays for connecting.

 - Why do we have player (+player) ?
 	- Nothing important, just written a wrong player as assister